 Spirulina is considered by many health experts as one of nature's most "perfect foods."
 Many people today suffer from mineral deficiencies caused by stress, inadequate diet, toxic overload, lack of restful sleep and foods that lack mineral quality.
 It can be used as an adjunct to a health promoting diet to ensure adequate mineral requirements are being met.
 The powder has been used successfully to treat malnourished children in underdeveloped countries in various parts of the world.

 It contains vitamins A, C, E, K and trace minerals and is high in B-vitamins, including thiamine, riboflavin, niacin, pyridoxine and folic acid.
 It does also contain B12, but it is not a reliable source as it is not in a bio-available form usable by humans.

-It is filled with minerals especially calcium, iron, potassium, sulfur, chromium, copper, magnesium, manganese, phosphorus, selenium, sodium and zinc.
+It is filled with minerals especially calcium, iron, potassium, iodine, sulfur, chromium, copper, magnesium, manganese, phosphorus, selenium, sodium and zinc.

 Spirulina, along with hemp seed, is one of the richest whole food sources of GLA or gamma linolenic acid.
 GLA is an essential fatty acid that has been shown to reduce the inflammatory symptoms of arthritis and relieve joint pain.
 It also promotes healthy hair and skin.

 GLA is also particularly beneficial to women, as it can ease the symptoms of PMS.